 This was despite the fact that Mr O’Regan of counsel gave a legal opinion to the Public Trustee in a letter dated 18 Nov 2011:

 On the basis of my current instructions, I think Mr Taylor has reasonable prospects of: (a) establishing undue influence with respect to the gift of the Property to the Xxxxxxs; (b) obtaining an order for the transfer of title to the Property back into his (Ross Taylor’s) name.

 Then the Xxxxxxs and the Public Trustee combined with the Public Guardian to abduct Ross Taylor from his house and lock him up in a high security facility 100 kms from home and friends.
 Ross remains there to this day.

 Their dream was to use their life savings to start a community centre called AHIMSA (Peace) House.

-When Ellen died Ross approached an old friend from the Self-Management Group (SMG) to help him realise his wife’s wish as a memorial to her.
+When Ellen died (either late 2002 or early 2003?)
+Ross Taylor approached an old friend, Brian Laver, from the Self-Management Group (SMG) to help him realise his wife’s wish as a memorial to her.

 A trust was supposed to be set up to manage Ross and Ellen’s dream.

 This never happened.
 Instead a high risk loan with a merchant bank was envisaged.
 It meant refinancing and doubling an existing loan – a loan that AHIMSA was unable to service.
 Financial advisors were engaged and along came the merchant bank only too ready to supply the cash for further expansion of the dream to establish an institute for social ecology in Horan Street, West End in Brisbane.
 More drawings (pictures) were provided and Ross provided more drawings (from his personal bank account) to fund the dream.

 It is not as if Friends of AHIMSA had any other choice but to ask prospective buyers to consider their options seriously before bidding for 26 Horan Street West End.